dangtunguyen/LLVM-Passes/README.md

 # LLVM Passes
-This is project of the class "CS201 Compiler Construction" at UCR.
+This is a project of the class "CS201 Compiler Construction" at UCR.

 # How to use the code?